Orla Watson

 Original patent documents showing design of the nesting feature of the Telescope Cart.
 The rear of the cart swings forward when a cart is shoved into it, hence the nesting feature.

 Orla E. Watson (June 3, 1896 – January 17, 1983) was an American inventor, engineer, and draftsman.
-He is most remembered for his invention of the rear swinging door feature on grocery shopping carts allowing the cart to telescope, or "nest" in order to save space.
+He is most remembered for his invention of the rear swinging door feature on grocery shopping carts allowing to "nest" onto each other in order to save space.

 History

 Orla E. Watson was born in 1896.
 He dropped out of Nevada Business College after one year, and had a gig in working as a stock clerk in a Kansas City hardware store before joining the U.S. Army, where he served until 1918.
 He then worked in various jobs including machinist, draftsman, and foreman.
-Meanwhile watson experimented with various successful inventions on the side, including a Model T timer to replace the automobile's stock electrical device.
+Meanwhile, Watson experimented with various successful inventions on the side, including a Model T timer to replace the automobile's stock electrical device.
 In 1933, he opened a business making air conditioners.
 Watson was granted four patents before the shopping cart in 1944, for mechanical valves, pumps, and gauges that he did not ultimately license or manufacture.

 In 1946, 50-year-old Watson left his job as draftsman at the Crafting and Processing Engineering Company in Kansas City to open Western Machine Co., a machine shop and contract manufacturing business.
 Watson made a prototype of a new shopping cart with a hinge and a swinging gate that allowed it to interlock laterally with other carts for compact storage.